 I am still confused with referencing?
 What should I do?

 Ask for help!
 If you are not sure what to do, you should contact your lecturer or your Campus library for assistance.
-Librarians are able to conduct group training sessions by arrangement.
+We are able to conduct group training sessions in the library by arrangement.

 The other place to look for bibliographic information for referencing is the library's catalogue.
 Alternatively, you can search the National Library of Australia catalogue (called Trove).
 For more information, read: "How to Write an APA Style Reference When Information Is Missing"

 Copying the words and ideas of others without acknowledging correct ownership is called plagiarism.
 The solution is learning to correctly reference words or ideas that you have copied within your report or essay.
 Bear in mind that cutting and pasting from several sources to create a paper (even when correctly referenced) is considered plagiarism.
 Refer to In-text Citations for more information on proper use of quotes, paraphrases or summaries.
 Remember that quotes should be used sparingly.

 To avoid plagiarism, take careful notes as you do your research/gather information to keep track of sources.
 Use your own words as much as possible and get someone to proof-read your work to check for grammar, sentence structures, spelling, etc.

 What is the difference between a reference list and a bibliography?

 A Bibliography is listed after the Reference List.
 This list refers to all the resources read in preparation of your assignment, whereas, the Reference List refers to resources you have read and used/referenced/cited in your assignment.